-Search and book lodges in the Amboseli National Park
+Book lodges in the Amboseli National Park DIRECTLY WITH US

 Amboseli National Park, at the foot of Africa's highest mountain 5895m (19,340ft) Kilimanjaro is one of the most popular of all Kenya's national parks.
 It lies some 240 kms (145 miles) south-east of Nairobi.
 The snow-capped peak of Mount Kilimanjaro rising above a saucer of clouds dominates every aspect of Amboseli National Park which covers 3920 km (1513 square miles).
 The Tanzania border runs along its base and also forms the boundary of the Park.